LilSpazJoekp/explain-yourself/README.md

 The following settings are ignored if 'Allow Explanation' is disabled.

 - **Message Subject**: The subject of the message sent to the author.
+This will be prefixed with the post ID (e.g., `[t3_1a2b3c]: `).
 Be mindful of the maximum length.
 Any text exceeding the max length will be cut off.
 Max length is 100.
 - **Message Body**: Message sent to the author asking for a post explanation.
 - **Explanation Accepted Message Body**: Message sent to the author when their explanation is accepted.
 - **Explanation Already Accepted Message Body**: Message sent to the author when their explanation is already accepted.